MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-the-cmdlet-name-and-synopsis-to-a-cmdlet-help-topic.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: How to Add the Cmdlet Name and Synopsis to a Cmdlet Help Topic ms.date: 09/13/2016
+title: How to Add the Cmdlet Name and Synopsis to a Cmdlet Help Topic
+description: How to Add the Cmdlet Name and Synopsis to a Cmdlet Help Topic
 ---
 # How to Add the Cmdlet Name and Synopsis to a Cmdlet Help Topic